 Miller Trusts are called by a variety of names and include the following: Qualifying Income Trusts, QITs, Income Diversion Trusts, Income Cap Trusts, Irrevocable Income Trusts, Income Trusts, d4B trusts, and Income Only Trusts.
 For example, in Arizona, this type of trust is called an Income-Only Trust, in Oregon it is called an Income Cap Trust, and in New Mexico, it is called an Income Diversion Trust.
 Regardless of the name that the state uses, the terminology refers to the same type of trust: Qualified Income Trusts.
 For the purposes of this article, we will use the above terminology interchangeably.

 Pooled Income Trusts, a type of special needs trust, are created by non-profit organizations and accomplish the same means as Miller Trusts.
 They allow applicants with income over the long-term care Medicaid income limit a way to meet the income limit.
-Pooled Income Trusts are only allowed in a handful of states, one of which is New York (New York does not permit Miller Trusts.
+Pooled Income Trusts are only allowed in a handful of states, two of which are New York and Connecticut (New York and Connecticut do not permit Miller Trusts).
 In simple terms, with Pooled Income Trusts, one’s excess income (the income over the long-term care income limit) is deposited into the trust, no longer counting towards Medicaid’s income limit.
 The term, “pooled”, comes from the fact that it is not an individual account.
 Rather, income from a large number of people is pooled and managed together.
 As Pooled Income Trusts are not nearly as commonly used to become Medicaid income eligible as Qualified Income Trusts, the focus of this article will be strictly on the latter.

 Medically Needy & Categorially Needy and Their Relevance to Miller Trusts / QITs